 Digital Audio Workstations

 Using the knowledge that our consulting team has gathered over the years, we have put together recommended configurations for several popular digital audio workstation (DAW) applications.
-Even if we don’t list your specific program below, these would be a good starting place for putting together a workstation PC – and of course, you are always welcome to contact us for advice tailored to your unique situation!
-Whether you’re using Pro Tools, Audition, Reaper, FL Studio, Cakewalk, Ableton Live, Cubase, or any other software our custom DAW workstations will be perfect after some fine-tuning to meet your specific needs.
+Even if we don’t list your specific program below, these designs are a good starting place for putting together an audio editing PC – and of course, you are always welcome to contact us for advice tailored to your unique situation!
+Whether you’re using Pro Tools, Audition, Reaper, FL Studio, Cakewalk, Ableton Live, Cubase, or any other software, our custom DAW workstations will be perfect after some fine-tuning to meet your specific needs.

 Our Customers Include